cakephp/docs/en/appendices/new-features-in-cakephp-2-0.rst

 :php:class:`CookieComponent` now supports http only cookies.
 You can enable their use by setting ``$this->Cookie->httpOnly = true;``.
-Having http only cookies will make them unaccessible from the browser.
+Having http only cookies will make them inaccessible from the browser.

 Security Component CSRF separation
 ----------------------------------

-CakePHP has has CSRF protection since 1.2.
+CakePHP has had CSRF protection since 1.2.
 For 2.0 the existing CSRF has a new more paranoid mode, and is its own standalone feature.
 In the past CSRF features were coupled with form tampering safe-guards.
 Developers often disabled validatePost in order to do dynamic forms, disabling the CSRF protection at the